w3f/polkadot-wiki/docs/getting-started.md

 ---

 Welcome to the Polkadot Wiki!
 This central source of truth contains guides for interacting with the core functionality.
-Our wiki has three main sections: Learn (for learners), Build (for people that want to build on Polkadot), and Maintain (for people that want to maintain the network).
+Our wiki has three main sections: Learn (for learners), Build (for individuals that want to build on Polkadot), and Maintain (for people that want to maintain the network).

 ## What is Polkadot?